Not sure how to do the Morskie Oko hike in Zakopane, Poland?

-Duration Of Hike: Expect to spend 5 to 6 hours doing the Morskie Oko hike.
-Though the hiking trail to Morskie Oko takes about 2 hours, we recommend factoring in the time you would spend walking around the beautiful lake.
+On average, it takes about 5 to 6 hours to finish the Morskie Oko hike.
+Though the hiking trail (one way) to Morskie Oko takes about 2 hours, we recommend factoring in the time you would spend walking around the beautiful lake.

 Hikers can also take an additional 1 to 1.5-hour out-and-back trail to Czarny Staw pod Rysami, another equally breathtaking lake in the Tatra National Park in Poland.
 Though the lake is spectacular, the bird’s-eye view of Morskie Oko Lake on the trail to Czarny Staw pod Rysami is what makes the additional hike worth it.

 In our opinion, taking the extra hike to Czarny Staw pod Rysami is a MUST when you visit Morskie Oko.

 The standard Morskie Oko hike is a 16 km (10 miles) out-and-back trail.
 However, most hikers decide to include a loop around the lake, which brings it to a total of 17.6 km (11 miles).
 You could also add a hike up to Czarny Staw pod Rysami for panoramic views of the lake, which brings the total distance to 19.4 km (12 miles).

 If you could, we highly recommend the additional hike to the top.
 The view from there is simply breathtaking.